mozilla/DeepSpeech/native_client/README.md

 ### Cross-building for RPi3 ARMv7 / LePotato ARM64

-We do support cross-compilation ; please refer to our `mozilla/tensorflow` fork, where we define the following `--config` flags:
+We do support cross-compilation.
+Please refer to our `mozilla/tensorflow` fork, where we define the following `--config` flags:

  - `--config=rpi3` and `--config=rpi3_opt` for Raspbian / ARMv7
  - `--config=rpi3-armv8` and `--config=rpi3-armv8_opt` for ARMBian / ARM64

-So your command line for RPi3 / ARMv7 should look like:
+So your command line for `RPi3` and `ARMv7` should look like:

 ```
 bazel build --config=monolithic --config=rpi3 --config=rpi3_opt -c opt --copt=-O3 --copt=-fvisibility=hidden //native_client:libdeepspeech.so //native_client:generate_trie
 ```

-And your command line for LePotato / ARM64 should look like:
+And your command line for `LePotato` and `ARM64` should look like:

 ```
 bazel build --config=monolithic --config=rpi3-armv8 --config=rpi3-armv8_opt -c opt --copt=-O3 --copt=-fvisibility=hidden //native_client:libdeepspeech.so //native_client:generate_trie
 ```

-While we test only on RPi3 Raspbian Stretch / LePotato ARMBian stretch, anything compatible with `armv7-a cortex-a53` / `armv8-a cortex-a53` should be fine.
+While we test only on RPi3 Raspbian Stretch and LePotato ARMBian stretch, anything compatible with `armv7-a cortex-a53` or `armv8-a cortex-a53` should be fine.

 The `deepspeech` binary can also be cross-built, with `TARGET=rpi3` or `TARGET=rpi3-armv8`.
 This might require you to setup a system tree using the tool `multistrap` and the multitrap configuration files: `native_client/multistrap_armbian64_stretch.conf` and `native_client/multistrap_raspbian_stretch.conf`.
 The path of the system tree can be overridden from the default values defined in `definitions.mk` through `RASPBIAN` make variable.